 Now to another family worry.
-My niece is a newlywed and she and her husband recently opened a combination hair salon/ barber shop together.
-They aptly named their trendy shop, His & Hers.
-They work side by side in this salon, he cutting men’s hair in the most up-to-date styles as she does for women.
+My niece is a newlywed, and she and her husband recently opened a combination hair salon/ barber shop together.
+They aptly named their trendy shop His & Hers.
+Working side by side in this salon, he cuts men’s hair in the most up-to-date styles as she does for women.
 They offer an appointments-only schedule.
 She does partial and full highlights, hair coloring, shampoos and styles, eyebrow styling and care.
 She is very popular with her clients.

 Now to another niece and her husband.
 They are young and expecting their first baby.
 With no notice at all the hospital announced that due to the virus only one person could be with the new mother in the delivery and recovery room and that would be the father, of course.
 No birthing coaches or mamas of the mother.
 Any woman that has ever had a baby knows how important it is to have your mother in the delivery room especially with your first child.
 They offer you the support and wisdom that even your husband cannot.
 The beautiful baby girl arrived this week and it was a long drama-filled labor and birth.
 Thankfully everything turned out well, but the virus for sure changed their plans for one of life’s more memorable events.

+In light of all the issues going on, having an abundance of toilet paper is not a big deal.
 Our nation needs to pray for healing from this virus and a return to love with no political hatred.

-Christine Collier writes from New York.© 2002 - 2020, AnswersForMe.org.
+If you liked this, you may also like A New Normal© 2002 - 2023, AnswersForMe.org.
 All rights reserved.
 Click here for content usage information.